xen-42/outer-wilds-third-person-camera/README.md

 ![3rd person OWMDB thumbnail](https://user-images.githubusercontent.com/22628069/143732128-63ef39dc-a48c-4648-b109-855e37526776.png)

 Press V or the left directional button (Gamepad) to toggle between 1st and 3rd person.
+If you rebind the X axis option for tools then it changes to whatever that is.

 Scroll in/out to zoom in/out.
+There are options in settings to change the default zoom (useful when on controller since you can't scroll).

 There are a few settings in the options menu:
 - Keep free look angle: You can freelook around your character while holding alt or the downward direction button (Gamepad).
 Toggling this option keeps the camera at that angle when you let go.